1. Use of the Village Hall

 Nothing shall be done on or in relation to the premises in contravention of the law relating to betting, gaming and lotteries, and the persons or organisations responsible for functions held in the Village Hall premises shall ensure that the requirements of the relevant legislation are strictly observed.

-It is the responsibility of any independent user group which uses recorded music in its activities to check whether it requires a licence from PRS and/or the (PPL) Phonographic Performances Ltd (PPL) and, if so, to obtain one.
+It is the responsibility of any independent user group which uses recorded music in its activities to check whether it requires a licence from PRS and/or the PPL. and, if so, to obtain one for their event.
+Activities must comply with our Premises License relating to volume levels and times when permitted.

-The Management Committee will not accept responsibility for damage to, or the loss or theft of, Village Hall users’ property and effects.
+The Management Committee will not accept responsibility for damage to, or the loss or theft of any items or personal effects, from the Village Hall grounds or buildings.

 No vehicles above 7.5 tonnes gross are permitted on the carpark and any damage to the car park surface, howsoever caused, is deemed to be the drivers responsibility.
 Disabled parking must be adhered to.
 NB All car park activity is recorded on CCTV.